knowm/waveforms4j/README.md

     cd /var/cache/apt/archives
     sudo dpkg -i digilent.adept.runtime_2.16.5-amd64.deb

-# Developing on Mac OSX
+## Install DWF Framework on Windows 10

+Download Waveforms 2015 from [Digilent](https://reference.digilentinc.com/reference/software/waveforms/waveforms-3/start?redirect=1#newest) and launch it to run the installation wizard.
+This process will install the required frameworks.

+## Accessing the AD2 SDK from Java

 The SDK for the Digilent Analog Discovery 2 comes in the form of a compiled C++ framework.
 On Mac OSX, this comes in the form of a `*.framework` file, which is described above.
 On a Windows system, the SDK is a `.DLL`.
 In order to interact with the SDK with our Java app, we use Java JNI.

 In single class called `DWF` is where our Java app code interacts with the SDK.
 DWF stands for `Digilent Waveform`.
 Note that in our `DWF` class, a static block is used to load the JNI library.
 We need to create this library manually and it's not provided By Digilent.

   static {
     try {
+      if (OSUtils.isMac()) {
         NativeUtils.loadLibraryFromJar("/waveforms4j.dylib");
+      }
+      else if (OSUtils.isLinux()) {
+          NativeUtils.loadLibraryFromJar("/waveforms4j.so");
+      }
+      else if (OSUtils.isWindows()) {
+          NativeUtils.loadLibraryFromJar("/waveforms4j.dll");
+      }
     } catch (IOException e) {
       e.printStackTrace(); // This is probably not the best way to handle exception :-) }
   }

-The `waveforms4j.dylib` file is something we need to create ourselves.
-This file is the JNI bridge between our Java code and their binary SDK.
-Note that on Linux and Windows, we need to build additional binaries to load.
+The `waveforms4j.dylib`, `waveforms4j.so` and `waveforms4j.dll` file is something we need to create ourselves.
+This file is the JNI bridge between our Java code and Digilent's binary SDK.

-The following steps outline how to create the `waveforms4j.dylib` file and put it in the `resources` folder, which will get bundled with the deployable jar we build.
+## Compile Java Code and Generate Header File

-## Move to project directory
+Move to project directory

     cd ~/path/to/waveforms4j

-## Manually Compile All Java Classes (skip this if using Eclipse because Eclipse builds automatically on save)
+Manually Compile All Java Classes (skip this if using Eclipse because Eclipse builds automatically on save)

     javac src/main/java/org/knowm/waveforms4j/*.java

-## DWF Native Library

-### Take the `native` methods we've defined in `DWF.java` and create a header file.
+Take the `native` methods we've defined in `DWF.java` and create a header file.

-    javah -jni -classpath src/main/java -d ./c org.knowm.waveforms4j.DWF
+    javah -jni -classpath src/main/java -d ./c org.knowm.waveforms4j.DWF "C:\Program Files\Java\jdk1.8.0_112\bin\javah" -jni -classpath src/main/java -d ./c org.knowm.waveforms4j.DWF

-Note: you need to take those methods created in the header file and implement them in the C++ file
+Note: You need to take those methods created in the header file and implement them in the C++ file.

-### Compile the C++ and header files into a native library and move to `resources` folder.
+## Building the JNI Library

+The following steps outline how to create the JNI library file and put it in the `resources` folder, which will get bundled with the deployable jar we build later with Maven.
+The final step is platform dependent, but the first steps are the same.

-#### MacOS
+## MacOS

 You need to find where the Java JNI Headers are located first and use it for the first two `-I` arguments: